angular/angular/packages/core/src/signals/README.md

 ## Conceptual surface

-Angular Signals are zero-argument functions (`() => T`).
+Angular Signals are zero-argument functions (`() => DeepReadonly<T>`).
 When executed, they return the current value of the signal.
 Executing signals does not trigger side effects, though it may lazily recompute intermediate values (lazy memoization).

 Particular contexts (such as template expressions) can be _reactive_.
 In such contexts, executing a signal will return the value, but also register the signal as a dependency of the context in question.
 The context's owner will then be notified if any of its signal dependencies produces a new value (usually, this results in the re-execution of those expressions to consume the new values).